 “Satan wants to make your experience in the hospital meaningless and empty and fearful and trivial.
 Don’t let him win this victory.”

 Mama, don’t let fear and hopelessness characterize this pregnancy, no matter how severe your symptoms are.
 Let every moment be for the glory of God.

 “…and call upon me in the day of trouble; I will deliver you, and you shall glorify me.” – Psalm 50:15

 What Do You Think?

-Have you ever experienced hyperemesis gravidarum or severe morning sickness?
+Have you ever experienced hyperemesis gravidarum?
 What verses or words of encouragement would you share with mamas currently battling this?